JakeISAC/ndl-server/README.md

      *This command will first pull and then start a docker container (name does not matter).
 Takes a few seconds to initialize*

 ### Python
-`pip install dlib face-recognition numpy Pillow scylla-driver`
+`pip install dlib face-recognition numpy Pillow scylla-driver pickle`

 *Note: `dlib` requires CMake.*